WebAssembly/component-model/design/mvp/Explainer.md

 The `stream.read` built-in
-takes the matching [readable end](Async.md#streams-and-futures) of a stream as the first parameter and a buffer for `T` values to read into.
+takes the matching [readable end](Async.md#streams-and-futures) of a stream as the first parameter and a buffer for the `T` values read from the stream to be written into.
 The return value is either the number of elements (possibly zero) that have been eagerly read, a sentinel indicating that the operation did not complete yet (`blocked`), or a sentinel